kodekloudhub/community-faq/docs/yaml-faq.md

     The YAML is correct.
 The spec structure is correct after it's been converted to JSON and marshalled, however the argument to a spec property is invalid.

-    For instance, you've created a `volume` with type `File` or `Directory` which means that the indicated path must exist. fF it does not, you will get an error similar to
+    For instance, you've created a `volume` with type `File` or `Directory` which means that the indicated path must exist.
+If it does not, you will get an error similar to

     ```
     Error: MountVolume.SetUp failed for volume "audit" (UniqueName: "kubernetes.io/host-path/5a5fb26ce98b248d1257ea78eeb44853-audit") pod "kube-apiserver-controlplane" (UID: "5a5fb26ce98b248d1257ea78eeb44853") : hostPath type check failed: /etc/kubernetes/dev-audit.yaml is not a file